 The 2023 wheat midge survey results showed generally a low population of wheat midge throughout the province with the exception of a few fields in the Camrose-Edmonton region.

-The 2022 wheat midge soil sampling survey is indicating an increase in midge numbers in Flagstaff, Camrose, Beaver, Minburn, Two Hills and Sturgeon counties.
-This part of the province received anywhere from 150 to 200 mm of rain in May and June.
-Macroglenes penetrans, the parasitoid of wheat midge, numbers were low.
-This is not unexpected as the wheat midge numbers were low in 2021 survey.
-Keep in mind, a resurgence of the wheat midge population can occur if there is a higher than normal rainfall in May and June.
+The parasitoid of wheat midge Macroglenes penetrans numbers were also low.
+This is not unexpected as the wheat midge numbers were low in 2022 survey.
+Keep in mind, wheat midge can remain as a diapausing, cocooned larva in the soil for at least one cropping year; a resurgence of the population can occur if there is a higher than normal rainfall in May and June.

 Over the past several years, the field-to-field variation has been considerable throughout the province.
 Individual fields throughout Alberta may have economic levels of midge.
 Each producer needs to assess their risk based on indicators specific to their farm.
 Specifically, producers should pay attention to midge downgrading in their wheat samples and use this as an indication of midge risk in their fields.
 Even though the map may indicate that there is not a risk for midge in a specific area, that does not mean that there is no risk.

 For information on identification, life cycle, damage and pest management, see Wheat midge – Overview.

 The 2023 growing season in southern Alberta was the 6th driest in weather records going back 99 years.1 This situation forced us to take a different approach to the 2023 survey.

 Wheat midge is dependent on May and June rain and temperature to complete its development from larva to adult.
 Throughout southern Alberta, no appreciable rainfall occurred in the spring or summer.
 Weighing the lack of environmental conditions that favour larval development the decision was made to change survey procedures.